Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 = Where can i find ShortCodes ? =
-The shortcodes are automatically generated by clicking the “Enjoy Instagram Button” that you can see on text editor of posts and pages.
+The shortcodes are automatically generated by clicking the “Enjoy Button” that you can see on text editor of posts and pages.
 If you do not see the button of shortcodes, ​you can use these ​shortcode​s​ to:

 [enjoyinstagram_mb] -> Instagram Carousel View